Top 10 Highest Paid Personal Trainers in America

 #3 – Lou Ferrigno

-Lou Ferrigno is the personal trainer for many celebrities, including the late Michael Jackson.
-He is also a bodybuilder and won several titles, including Mr. Universe and Mr. America.
+Lou Ferrigno is the personal trainer for many celebrities.
+He is also a bodybuilder and has won several titles, including Mr. Universe and Mr. America.

 He has also been a television actor for the hit series The Incredible Hulk from 1977-1982.
 He has appeared on various sitcoms, such as Reno!
 911 and The King of Queens.
 Ferrigno was a big-screen actor in films, such as the famous weightlifting classic movie Pumping Iron, plus Sinbad of the Seven Seas, I Love You, Man, Cage, and Cage II.